rosiecorio/week-three-project/README.md

 I had originally hoped to have the background music play automatically when the page was loaded, however I realised that browsers do not allow music to play unless the page is interacted with, so I changed the music to play once the play button has been pressed.

+I had also aimed to add a display that showed all upgrades that had been bought by the player, but due to time constraints during my weekend I didn't achieve this.

 🎯 What errors or bugs did you encounter while completing your assignment?
 How did you solve them?